Nicole Huber

 Associate Professor

-Her research focuses on comparative urbanization processes and urban representation in Europe and the US.
-It has been presented at numerous international conferences; single and co-authored articles have appeared in publications such as the Journal of Urban History, aafiles, Informationen zur Modernen Stadtgeschichte, Topos, Bauwelt, DAMn, Places, and various anthologies.
-She has published Urbanizing the Mojave Desert: Las Vegas (Berlin 2008) and is co-editing an anthology entitled Visionary Urbanism: Representations of the Postwar American West (both with Ralph Stern).
-Her book on German conceptualizations of natural environment, national identity, and design education The Architecture of “Sachlichkeit”: Visuality, Nationality and Modernity, 1890-1919, forthcoming as a German-language edition (Weimar: Bauhaus-University Press) is currently under revision for an English-language edition.
-Her next book project will map the transfers of urban design strategies between Europe and the US impacting recent North-American theories such as “everyday,” “landscape,” “postmodern,” and “postcolonial” urbanisms.
+Nicole’s research on comparative urbanization processes in Europe and the US has been presented at numerous international conferences; single and co-authored articles have appeared in journals such as the AA Files, Informationen zur Modernen Stadtgeschichte, Journal of Urban History, Topos, Bauwelt, DAMn, Places, and in various anthologies.
+She has published Urbanizing the Mojave Desert: Las Vegas (Berlin 2008) in conjunction with the exhibition Sites of Transition: Urbanizing the Mojave Desert, displayed at various venues in Germany, the US, and Canada (w/ Ralph Stern).
+Her book on German conceptualizations of natural environment, national identity, and design education The Architecture of “Sachlichkeit”: Visuality, Nationality and Modernity, 1890-1919, is forthcoming as a German-language edition (Weimar: Bauhaus-University Press).